Tell El Amarna in Egypt - Akhenaten's City

 Tell El Amarna-Egypt Tours Group.

-Letters were an insightful look into the language skills available during that era.
-These letters document in great detail how great powers and independent kingdoms like Babylon, Mitanni, Hatti, and Assyria maintained equal relationships through remarkable communication patterns that still hold today.
-Many museums across Egypt, the United States, and Europe showcase them.
+More than mere records, these letters offer an insightful look into the remarkable language and communication skills available during that era.
+The documents detail how great powers and independent kingdoms—including Babylon, Mitanni, Hatti, and Assyria—maintained equal diplomatic relationships through sophisticated communication patterns that established enduring international conventions.
+This crucial archive of correspondence is now a cornerstone of ancient history, with tablets proudly showcased in major museums across Egypt, the United States, and Europe.

 A stunned face inside Tell El Amarna- Egypt Tours Group.